The Architecture

 What You Built

-Ridgeline now has a compensation framework.
-Whether it survives the next 18 months depends on the decisions you made here.
+Ridgeline now has a framework.
+Whether it survives 18 months depends on the decisions you made here.

-The framework David Park builds in this module is the same framework Rachel Torres will defend in Module 5.
-If you built it well, she has a shield.
-If you built it to avoid scrutiny, she has a liability.
+The framework David builds here is the same one Rachel Torres defends in Module 5.
+Built well, it's a shield.
+Built to avoid scrutiny, it's a liability.

 Your Compliance Score